In this article:

 Although the hormonal imbalance does not worsen with age, you become more vulnerable to other PCOS-related health problems as you get older.

 For instance, PCOS can predispose you to diabetes, stroke, and heart attack.
 The risk only increases with advancing age.

-Medical experts debate the possibility that thin women with PCOS may not suffer from the same level of insulin resistance as the heavier patients.
-(37)
+Medical experts debate the possibility that thin women with PCOS may not suffer from the same level of insulin resistance as heavier patients.
+(25)

 Some women with PCOS may face no trouble at all in getting pregnant, whereas others may require special fertility treatments to help the process along.
-These treatments are usually multifaceted and may include one or a combination of the following:
+These treatments are usually multifaceted.

 Having ovarian cysts does not necessarily mean that you have PCOS.
 Ovarian cysts are fluid-filled sacs that develop on one or both the ovaries, usually as a result of a normal menstrual cycle.